Charis Markopoulos: National team career

 Markopoulos was a member of the junior national teams of Greece.
 With Greece's Under-18 junior national team, he won the bronze medal at the 2000 FIBA Under-18 EuroBasket.
 He averaged 13.6 points, 5.1 rebounds, and 4.5 assists per game at the tournament.

 He also won the silver medal at the 2000 Albert Schweitzer World Under-18 Tournament, where he was named to the All-Tournament Team, and was also named the MVP of the tournament.
 In the AST's semifinals, Markopoulos led Greece to a win over Team USA.

 Coaching career

 After he retired from playing professional club basketball, Markopoulos became a professional basketball coach.
 He became the head coach of the Greek Basket League club Koroivos Amaliadas in 2014.
 In 2016, he became the head coach of the Greek club Doxa Lefkadas.

 Personal life

-Markopoulos' father, Soulis, is a former professional basketball player and coach.
-His father was inducted into the Greek League Hall of Fame, as a coach, in 2023.
+Markopoulos' father, Soulis, was a professional basketball player and coach and was inducted into the Greek League Hall of Fame, as a coach, in 2023.